iliTheFallen/htld/README.md

 <h2>Installation Details</h2>

 <p>
 There is no specific installer for now.
-All you require (except the ones defined in "Systems Requirements" section) is Visual Studio for generating dll and executable files.
+All you require (except the ones defined in "Systems Requirements" section) are Visual Studio, CUDA Toolkit and OpenCV for generating dll and executable files.
 All project specific files in uploaded solution were created by Visual Studio 2012.
 Please ensure that you installed NVIDIA Nsight, right after you'd installed Visual Studio IDE; otherwise your projects will not be detected as CUDA projects.<br/>
 There are two separate projects in the solution : <br/>
 <ul>
  <li>One for H-TLD which produces dll and lib files.</li>